Lives & Trains: London

 Rebecca has co-written two cycling fitness books with Bloomsbury and is regularly on-hand for advice, on getting started and improving general fitness, for a number of national magazines and newspapers.
 Fitter, Further, Faster is a complete guide to how to prepare for road riding and sportive events aimed both at first timers and those more experienced.
 Organised around a six-month timeline that shows readers how to prepare for an event, it looks at training plans - for speed, endurance, pacing, technique and attitude on climbs - leading up to the event itself and subsequent effective recovery.
 It covers diet, how to cope in all weathers, the rules and etiquette of road riding, the mind, the body, coping with injuries and breakdowns and on-the-bike nutrition.
 Showcasing some of the best sportives in the world, the book is filled with high-quality photographs and illustrations, along with case studies and personal accounts from leading riders.

-Rebecca has used this knowledge to mentor corporate teams to take part in events such as Ride London and to undertake motivational speaking opportunities.
+Rebecca has used this knowledge to mentor corporate teams to take part in events such as Ride London and to undertake motivational speaking opportunities, and also been a key chaperone rider and motivator on charity rides such as London to Paris.